 IEEE 802.11 does not recommend that the Commission establish a formal advisory board to help it investigate possible sharing solutions.
 The process of setting up such a board is time-consuming, resource-intensive, and has generally been most useful when tackling broad policy issues and best practices.
 It has not been applied to a radio sharing problem.
-In the view of IEEE 802.11, the community of people with the relevant knowledge of the two radio systems at issue in this proceeding is not extensive.
-By working cooperatively together, and utilizing the Commission’s ex parte process, outcomes from industry dialogue can be brought forward to the Commission staff and placed into the public record for examination by all stakeholders, including the NTIA and US DoT.
+In the view of IEEE 802.11, the community of people with the relevant knowledge of the two radio systems at issue in this proceeding is of a manageable size.
+By working cooperatively together, and utilizing the Commission’s ex parte process, outcomes from industry dialogue can be brought forward to the Commission staff and placed into the public record for examination by all stakeholders, including the NTIA and US DoT most expeditiously.
 Commission staff can also direct questions to specific parties.
-In addition, the Commission has capability, through Public Notices or other administrative mechanisms, to request comment on sharing mechanisms, test plans and reporting of test results.
+In addition, the Commission has capability, through Public Notices or other administrative mechanisms, to request comment on proposed sharing mechanisms, test plans and reporting of test results.
 IEEE 802.11 sees no impediment to active Commission and stakeholder involvement.
 The administrative process is sufficiently flexible to support consensus-building and robust testing.

 IEEE 802.11 notes that beyond DSRC, there are other allocations in the band that require the Commission’s attention.
-SES/Intelsat argue that the Commission’s characterization of spectrum for fixed satellite services as “lightly used” is incorrect, but then states that the band is not utilized for services inside the US due to a restrictive footnote in the Table of Allocations.
+SES/Intelsat argue that the Commission’s characterization of spectrum for fixed satellite services as “lightly used” is incorrect, and states that the band is not utilized for services inside the US due to a restrictive footnote in the Table of Allocations.
 IEEE 802.11 submits that the Commission should focus on licensed uses of the band inside the United States.
 SES/Intelsat then argue that U-NII use of the band could result in adjacent channel interference into conventional C-band uplink spectrum.
 As a basis for its claim, SES/Intelsat argue that the TDWR cases demonstrate adjacent channel interference.
 IEEE 802.11 disagrees.
-The enforcement cases released to date demonstrate co-channel interference, largely caused by non-DFS devices being illegally used in the U-NII-2C band.
+The enforcement cases released to date demonstrate co-channel interference predominantly caused by non-DFS devices being illegally used in the U-NII-2C band.

-AARL also states that the secondary amateur service might be affected by U-NII device use in the band, while simultaneously stating that its experience in sharing with U-NIIs in U-NII-2C is “generally positive.”
+AARL also states that the secondary amateur service might be affected by U-NII device use in the band, while simultaneously stating that its experience in sharing with U-NII devices in U-NII-2C is “generally positive.”
 IEEE 802.11 submits that the amateur service will be challenged by the advent of DSRC at least to the same extent as it would be challenged by U-NIIs in that the two radio systems will be prevalent where people live and work.
 Because both are relatively low power, amateurs should be able to work around DSRC, and in doing so will naturally avoid U-NII operations.

-Sharing with federal systems in the band also highlighted concerns of commenters.
-Many emphasized that DFS should only be required if there is a demonstrated need to avoid radar in the band, and that given that DSRC has no DFS requirement, there would appear to be an open question as to whether DFS should be applied to U-NIIs.
-IEEE 802.11 also notes that if federal radar use of the bands are limited, then it may be possible to utilize geographical exclusion zones in lieu of DFS to avoid loading the U-NIIs with DFS sensing that occupies U-NII receivers and prevents transmission.
+Commenters also expressed concern about sharing with federal systems in the band.
+Many emphasized that DFS should only be required if there is a demonstrated need to avoid radar in the band.
+They also noted that since DSRC devices have no DFS requirement, there appears to be an open question as to whether DFS should be required of U-NII devices.
+IEEE 802.11 also notes that if federal radar use of the bands is geographically limited, then it may be possible to utilize geographic exclusion zones in lieu of DFS to avoid loading the U-NIIs with DFS sensing that occupies U-NII receivers and prevents transmission.
 IEEE 802.11 looks forward to working with the Commission and NTIA to examine and resolve these issues.

 U-NII-2B rules can protect broadcaster TDWRs to same extent as 2C rule protect government TDWRs